20 Replies to Things Not to Say to an RA Patient

 - At least it’s not cancer.
 It’s not like it will kill you.

-Some cancers kill more quickly than RA, but RA has a similar mortality rate to other cancers.
+Some cancers do kill more quickly than RA, but RA has a similar mortality rate to some cancers and other serious diseases.

-- I read about a woman who cured hers with…vitamin supplements, antibiotics…
+- I read about a woman who cured her RA with…vitamin supplements, antibiotics…

 - You just have a low tolerance to pain.